kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 The possible actions can also be mixed.
 For example, the Magnetic field of a magnet can only reach the "normal" state if
 a) the power supply is in the "On" state and additionally
-b) the setpoint is set to a certain value.
+b) the set-point is set to a certain value.
-The action which is to establish this state will therefore send an external intention "on" to the power supply unit and in addition set the e.g. current parameter "current setpoint" (in relation to the intention "on") to a certain value, which counts as internal Action (of the intention "normal").
+The action which is to establish this state will therefore send an external intention "on" to the power supply unit and in addition set the e.g. current parameter "current set-point" (in relation to the intention "on") to a certain value, which counts as internal Action (of the intention "normal").
 Note that the order of the two individual actions is not important.

-The length of this action is then calculated from the length of the intention "On" plus one internal length for setting the setpoint.
+The length of this action is then calculated from the length of the intention "On" plus one internal length for setting the set-point.

 Caution: Changing non-free parameters can trigger uncontrolled changes in status within other intentions.
 In this case, this action is not really internal.